alabid/flylatex/README.md

 To install FlyLatex, first clone the repository: `git clone https://github.com/alabid/flylatex.git`

 `cd` into the directory `flylatex`.
-Open the file `configs.js` with your favorite editor and edit the file to reflect your storage setup, your database setup, and others.
+Open the file `configs.js` with your favorite editor and edit the file to reflect your storage setup and your database setup. `configs.pdfs.path` specifies what directory you want to store your output pdfs in. `configs.includes.path` specifies what directory your TeX includes/packages are stored, for use during compilation of your LaTeX documents.

 	var config = {
-	    directory: {
+	    pdfs: {
 	    	// for example, path: "/Users/alabid/flylatex/blank"
+		// defaults to "pdfs" directory in "flylatex" repo
 	        path: ""
 	    }
 	    , db: {
 	      	url: "mongodb://localhost/flydb"
 	    }, docs: {
 	        MAX_NUM_PER_USER : 20
+	    }, includes: {
+	       // specify directory (absolute path) containing latex includes
+	       // defaults to "texpackages" directory in "flylatex" repo
+	       path: ""
 	    }
 	};